GikitSRC/GikitSRC/README.md

 <a href="https://gpvc.arturio.dev/ChainedTears"><img height="30px" src="https://gpvc.arturio.dev/ChainedTears"><img></a>
 </p>
 <h1 align="center">About</h1>
 Dedicated to ending internet censorship.
 Write and improves scripts of all kind!
 Open to suggestions soon.<br>For now, we are only to exploit managed chromebooks and wil be expanded soon.
-Rewriting everything, coz everythibg sucks.<br><h3 align="center">You can join our discord server <a href="https://discord.gg/2JbtU5HnrY">here</a></h3>
+Rewriting everything, coz everything sucks.<br><h3 align="center">You can join our discord server <a href="https://discord.gg/2JbtU5HnrY">here</a></h3>

 <h1 align="center">Projects</h1>
 **Main**